Present

 Foundation of the Commission

 On April 8, 2009, Liechtenstein Foreign Minister Aurelia Frick and Czech Foreign Minister Jan Kohout signed the "Joint Declaration on the Establishment of Diplomatic Relations between the Principality of Liechtenstein and the Czech Republic" in Prague.
-Subsequently, a "Memorandum on mutual understanding and future cooperation" was announced between the two states.
-Among other things, this document provided for the establishment of a "Joint Liechtenstein-Czech Historical Commission", which was to deal with the "common history of Bohemia, Moravia and Silesia and the Princely House of Liechtenstein, but also the relations between the two countries in the 20th century" with the aim of "contributing to mutual understanding of this common history, its hopes and challenges, and thereby creating a basis for future fruitful cooperation."
+Subsequently, a "Memorandum on mutual understanding and future cooperation" was announced between the two countries.
+Among other things, this document established the "Joint Czech-Liechtenstein Commission of Historians", which was to deal with the "common history of Bohemia, Moravia and Silesia and the Princely House of Liechtenstein, as well as the relations between the two countries in the 20th century" in order to "contribute to mutual understanding of this shared history, its hopes and challenges, and thereby creating a basis for future fruitful cooperation."
 This project represented an important accompanying measure in the process of establishing diplomatic relations.
 The commission was intended to shed light on historical issues whose resolution was blocked by the conditions that existed from 1945 to 2009.